TL;DR

 Myth 3: "I'm young and healthy, I don't need it."
 Reality: Illness and accidents can happen at any age.
 The average age for an income protection claim is just 41.
 The best time to buy insurance is when you are young and healthy, as premiums are at their lowest and you are most likely to be accepted for cover.

 Myth 4: "I've got cover through work."
 Reality: Employer-provided "death-in-service" is a great perk, but it's not a substitute for personal cover.
-It typically pays out 2-4 times your salary, which is not enough to support a family for decades.
+It typically may pay out 2-4 times your salary, which is not enough to support a family for decades.
 Crucially, the cover stops the moment you leave your job, potentially leaving you uninsured when you are older and cover is more expensive.

 The data is clear.
 The risk is real.
 A perfect storm of health trends and economic fragility is putting the future of millions of UK children in jeopardy.
 As a parent, you work tirelessly to provide for your children today – to give them a safe home, a good education, and a happy childhood.